"The end credits for Pixar films are more entertaining than half the films I see."

 - Sofia the First's "Holiday In Enchancia" have the credits appearing above the royal castle as they always do, except this time with snow falling.

-- The credits to the Codename: Kids Next Door episode "Operation: G.R.O.W.-U.P." has watercolor paintings of Sector Z rebuilding their treehouse.
+- The credits to the Codename: Kids Next Door sometimes have watercolor painting of events taking place immediately after special episodes, for instance "Operation: G.R.O.W.-U.P." has Sector V rebuilding their treehouse.